 It’s great that you have decided to get LASIK surgery done, and you’d probably want to choose the best LASIK surgeon in Fresno for your procedure.

 What you need, is a LASIK surgeon who is qualified, experienced, affordable, and helps you feel at ease.
-You want to make sure that you are in good hands and your eye surgeon has complete knowledge and understanding of the LASIK procedure.
+You want to make sure that you are in good hands and that your eye surgeon has complete knowledge and understanding of the LASIK procedure.

 To find the right LASIK surgeon in Fresno, you need to take the time to do proper research because there are a lot of options out there.
 Here’s how to choose the best eye doctor in Fresno for LASIK eye surgery.